 Startup procedures and warm up behavior of the T102 are identical to those described in the T101 Manual - PN 07266.

 Possible Warning Messages at Start-Up

-Warning messages for the T102 is the same as the list of warning messages included in Appendix A: Mode 101E Warnings and Test Measurements in the T101 Manual - PN 07266 with the exception that there is no CONV TEMP WARNING (converter Temperature Warning).
+Warning messages for the T101 are the same for the T102, except that there is no CONV TEMP WARNING (converter Temperature Warning).

 4.2.2.
 Functional Check of the T102